dbeals/GameSaveSystem/README.md

 // Inside your main game engine class
 MySaveManager saveManager = new MySaveManager("Saves/");

-// When you want to auto-save, if you're not using the automatic auto-save. saveManager.AutoSave();
+// When you want to auto-save, if you're not using the timed auto-save. saveManager.AutoSave();

 // When the player has asked to save the game and entered a save game name.